 Create an Business Operating Agreement

 If you are starting a new business which will have multiple owners, a well written operating agreement or bylaws is critical to making sure all owners are on the same page and understand how the business legally operates.
 An operating agreement is essentially the constitution of the business.
 It sets forth the overall framework of the business and how profits and expenses are shared, the purpose of the business, policies for adding new members, and selling business interests.
 Do not make the mistake of jumping into a business with other owners without having an agreement in writing.
 Unfortunately, “handshake” deals are all too common and can have devastating consequences.
-Speak with Clarksville business attorney John Crow to discuss the best way to tailor these agreements to your own enterprise when you are starting your business.
+Speak with an attorney to determine the best way to tailor these agreements to your own enterprise.

 Business Contracts and Leases